 Stephen Taylor studied Fine Art at Leeds

-perception and technique in John Constable as a post
+perception and technique in John Constable at Essex University and

-After two years as Artist in
+visiting student at Yale.
+After two years as artist in

 residence at Felsted School, through the 80's Stephen turned from

 landscape.
 Between 1999 and 2007 he worked exclusively in a single